By Owen Rice

 While my vision may seem like something straight out of a Sci-Fi movie, the truth is that the incorporation of technology coupled with the drive to increase productivity isn’t so far away from being achieved.
 Our team at Hughes Marino is constantly looking toward the future and is excited to help push this needle forward alongside companies as we create the future office!

-Clayton Blueher is an associate of Hughes Marino, an award-winning commercial real estate company with offices in Seattle, San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Clayton at 1-844-NO-CONFLICT or email@example.com to learn more.
+Owen Rice is an executive vice president at Hughes Marino, an award-winning commercial real estate company with offices across the nation.
+Contact Owen at 1-844-662-6635 or email@example.com to learn more.